Alpha BRAIN Review

 There are several different focused nootropics on the market, including brands like TruBrain and BrainMD.
 If you want something that’ll directly compare to Alpha BRAIN, Thesis has a Clarity formula that’s a close match.
 This nootropic contains:

-So while it has a more streamlined set of ingredients, the things it does contain are available in mostly effective amounts.
-Thesis, our top pick for the best nootropic, also offers a starter kit that allows you to mix and match with their other five formulas (designed to increase motivation, creativity, logic, confidence, and energy).
-And if you’re sensitive to caffeine, Thesis also sells a decaffeinated blend, so it’s not a deal-breaker if you find that combining a nootropic with your morning cup of coffee is too much.
+So, while it has a more streamlined set of ingredients, the things Clarity does contain are available in mostly effective amounts.
+Thesis, our top pick for the best nootropic, also offers a starter kit that allows you to mix and match a set of four formulas out of the six available (Clarity, Creativity, Logic, Energy, Motivation, and Confidence).
+And if you’re sensitive to caffeine, Thesis also has the option to remove the caffeine (and L-theanine), so it’s not a deal-breaker if you find that combining a nootropic with your morning cup of coffee is too much.
 However, a monthly subscription costs $79 (and a one-time purchase costs $119), so it’s significantly more expensive than Alpha BRAIN.

-Focus Factor is another excellent option if you can’t swing Alpha BRAIN’s monthly cost.
-One 60-count (30-serving) bottle of this nootropic costs a mere $14.99 for 640mg of nootropic ingredients.
-(We recommend this over their extra strength blend, which comes at more than twice the price for less than 200mg more nootropic ingredients.)
+Focus Factor is another option if you can’t swing Alpha BRAIN’s monthly cost.
+One 60-count (15-serving) bottle of this nootropic costs only $14.99.
+(We recommend this over the extra strength blend, which is more than twice the price for less than 200mg more of the proprietary nootropic blend.)

-This nootropic centers around DMAE, a potent antioxidant and free radical destroying ingredient, but also includes some of the same herbs and extracts in Alpha BRAIN (such as B6 and bacopa monnieri extract).
-Their liquid Focus & Energy Shots have a much closer ingredient list — L-tyrosine, alpha-GPC, bacopa monnieri extract, and huperzine A, for starters — but cost more at $23.99 for a 12-pack of regular strength drinks.
+Focus Factor’s nootropic centers around DMAE, an antioxidant and free radical destroying ingredient, but the formula also includes some of the same herbs and extracts in Alpha BRAIN (such as B6, huperzine A, and Bacopa monnieri extract).

 If you’re focused primarily on recouping aging-related memory loss, Prevagen contains a unique protein derived from bioluminescent jellyfish (apoaequorin) that is supposed to improve your memory and cognition.
 However, it falls prey to the same problems as Alpha BRAIN — clinical studies funded by Prevagen’s manufacturer don’t suggest as much benefit as its marketing does.
 There are few reported side effects associated with Prevagen, but people with multiple sclerosis (MS) should steer clear: anecdotal reports of hypotension, depression, and suicidal ideation appear in scientific literature exclusively for MS patients who take Prevagen.